Skills: NDT Technician

 - Conducts tests in other NDT methods.

-- Assists in training and supervising Level I RT trainees and other NDT trainees.
+- Trains and supervises Level I RT trainees and other NDT trainees.

 - Must be able to work in harsh environments.